Terence Hawkins

-Terence Hawkins (born 1956) is an American author of numerous short stories and two novels, American Neolithic, published by C&R Press, and The Rage of Achilles, a recounting of The Iliad in the form of a novel.
+Terence Hawkins (born 1956) is an American author of numerous short stories and two novels, American Neolithic, published by C&R Press, and The Rage of Achilles, a recounting of the Iliad in the form of a novel.
 In 2016, Hawkins pleaded guilty to one count of larceny for embezzling almost half a million dollars that had belonged to the clients of his law office.
 He has since been released from prison.

 Background

 Terence Hawkins was born in 1956 in Uniontown, Pennsylvania, where many of his family were coal miners.
 He received his B.A. degree in history from Yale University, where he was publisher of the Yale Daily News, and later received a J.D. degree from the University of Wisconsin.
 He returned to New Haven, Connecticut, in 1985, where he practiced as a trial lawyer specializing in medical malpractice.

 In 2011, Hawkins proposed that Yale host a summer writing program.
 In 2012, he became the founding director of the Yale Writers' Conference.
 Under his leadership, it rapidly grew to include three hundred students from every continent but Antarctica.
 Its faculty have included Colum McCann, Tom Perrotta, Colm Toibin, Julia Glass, and Nicholson Baker.

 In 2015, Hawkins started the Company of Writers, offering authors' services to writers at every level of their careers.
 He lives in Connecticut.

 In 2016, Hawkins pleaded guilty to one count of larceny in the first degree for embezzling almost half a million dollars that had belonged to the clients of his law office.
-He was sentenced to ten years in prison, sentence suspended after two years served, and five years of probation.
+He was sentenced to ten years in prison, a sentence suspended after two years served, and five years of probation.
 He was required to make "best efforts" to pay $414,674 in restitution to the state’s Client Security Fund, which had reimbursed some of the clients whose funds were embezzled, and also to attend 100 hours of mandatory community service.